Alphakitty54/Restaurant/README.md

-Database:  Restaurant, Reviewed Restaurant,  Neighnourhood
+Database:  Restaurant, Restaurant Review,  Neighnour, User

 The files in model folder contain database schemas for the above mentioned tables.

-The router
+Restaurant, Neighbour contains fields from mongodb sample data.
+Restaurant Review contains modified fields such has average rating and number of rating.
+User conatiner emal, username and passord fields.

+The Router folder container api functions to carry get, post information